filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 Negotiation begins once a client has discovered a miner whose `StorageAsk` meets their desired criteria.The *recommended* order of operations for negotiating and publishing a deal is as follows:

-1. Before sending a proposal to the provider, the `StorageClient` adds funds for a deal, as neccesary, to the `StorageMarketActor` (by calling `AddBalance`)
+1. Before sending a proposal to the provider, the `StorageClient` adds funds for a deal, as necessary, to the `StorageMarketActor` (by calling `AddBalance`)
 2. In order to propose a storage deal, the `StorageClient` then calculates the piece commitment (`CommP`) for the data it intends to store ahead of time.
 This is neccesary so that the `StorageProvider` can verify the data the `StorageClient` sends to be stored matches the `CommP` in the `StorageDealProposal`.
 For more detail about the relationship between payloads, pieces, and `CommP` see {{<sref piece>}} and {{<sref filproofs>}}
 3. The `StorageClient` now creates a `StorageDealProposal` and sends the proposal and the CID for the root of the data to be stored to the `StorageProvider` using the `Storage Deal Protocol`